-3.124 Consultation with Southern Water has taken place at the following stages to inform the development of the Draft Local Plan, and to identify infrastructure requirements and constraints:

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Specific liaison with Southern Water and a meeting in July 2019 with particular regard to existing provision and capacity concerns in relation to current development schemes and future growth around Paddock Wood/Capel/Tudeley Village.
+- 3.125 Consultation with Southern Water has taken place at the following stages to inform the development of the Local Plan, and to identify infrastructure requirements and constraints: - Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019 - Consultation on the Regulation 18 Draft Local Plan from September to November 2019 - Consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Specific liaison with Southern Water and a meeting in July 2019 with particular regard to existing provision and capacity concerns in Paddock Wood and Hawkhurst in particular and in relation to current development schemes and future growth around Paddock Wood/Capel/Tudeley Village.

-- 3.125 As referred to above, Southern Water is the statutory sewerage undertaker within the borough and has a statutory obligation to provide waste water services to all existing and new development across the borough to ensure that waste water is adequately dealt with. - 3.126 There are a number of wastewater treatment works across the borough including sewage works and sewage pumping stations. - 3.127 The Paddock Wood Wastewater Treatment Works (WWTW) serves Paddock Wood and Five Oak Green.
+- 3.126 As referred to above, Southern Water is the statutory sewerage undertaker within the borough and has a statutory obligation to provide waste water services to all existing and new development across the borough to ensure that waste water is adequately dealt with. - 3.127 There are a number of wastewater treatment works across the borough including sewage works and sewage pumping stations. - 3.128 The Paddock Wood Wastewater Treatment Works (WWTW) serves Paddock Wood and Five Oak Green.
 The Kent Water for Sustainable Growth Study (WfSG) indicates that the level of growth proposed would require levels of wastewater treatment that are at the limit of what can be achieved with current technology The Hawkhurst North and Hawkhurst South WWTWs serve the settlements of Hawkhurst and Gills Green.
 Tunbridge Wells South WWTW serves the urban area of Tunbridge Wells.

-- 3.128 There are no major growth schemes committed at present in the borough.
-However work is due to be carried out in the Paddock Wood area (commencing next year) to increase capacity through the lining of pipes throughout the network in the catchment area The Council is awaiting further information from Southern Water to provide further details on this in terms of timescales, funding etc. Southern Water will then review capacity in the network following this initial work to assess capacity to accommodate future growth in the Paddock Wood area. - 3.129 Southern Water monitors housing growth across its operational area and its investment plans are periodically reviewed in order to ensure growth needs are met across all waste water processes. - 3.130 There is an AMP (2015-2020) growth scheme underway at Horsmonden Waste Water Treatment Works, currently scheduled for completion in 2021.
+- 3.129 Southern Water is currently on site installing a new pipeline to serve the new housing development at Church Farm, Mascalls Farm and Mascalls Court Farm.
+Completion of the scheme, along with a new pumping station (details to be confirmed) is anticipated to be completed end of 2021, early 2022. - 3.130 Southern Water monitors housing growth across its operational area and its investment plans are periodically reviewed in order to ensure growth needs are met across all waste water processes. - 3.131 There is an AMP (2015-2020) growth scheme underway at Horsmonden Waste Water Treatment Works, currently scheduled for completion in 2021.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan